chloecramerrr/data_analytics_template/README.md

 - `data_dictionary.md`: Explains dataset fields and metadata.
 - `CHANGELOG.md`: Tracks changes to the project.
 - `.ipynb` files: Jupyter Notebooks for different stages of the project.
+- `TODO.md`: Keeps a to-do list to keep the project on track.

 ## Usage
 I will store all of my project requirements in the data analytics template for effective and clean work.